aiur100/aws-tools/README.md

 #### Options:
 - `--profile`    AWS profile to use (default: default)
 - `--ip-address` Specific IP address to add (default: auto-detect)

+#### Interactive Features:
+- Displays a list of all available RDS instances with their engine type and status
+- Allows selection of target RDS instance through numbered menu
+- Validates user input for correct selection

 #### Examples:
 ```bash